-Publications: translated: Path of Purification (Visuddhimagga) by Bhadantacarya Buddhaghosa.
+Publications: Translated: Path of Purification (Visuddhimagga) by Bhadantacarya Buddhaghosa.
 49+886 p.
 Colombo 1956; several collections of thematic translations publ. in Sri Lanka.

 Sources: Peiris, Buddhism, 47f. with poor photo; Wikipedia.